Serving Communities in South Carolina, Mississippi, Louisiana and Texas

 Program Goals:

-Community Resources Connection has collaborated with the United States Department of Agriculture to increase availability of fresh fruits and vegetables within underserved communities.
+Community Resources Connection, Inc. has collaborated with the United States Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) to increase availability of fresh produce within underserved communities.
 This collaboration supports the Department of Agriculture’s goal to feed all Americans.
-This award is only for the state of Louisiana.
+The award is only for the state of Mississippi applicants.

 Community garden awards will be up to $10,000.00 for the purchase of only garden materials and supplies to establish a community garden or expand an existing garden.
 Eligible community groups and organizations that have mutual interest and goals to increase access to local fresh healthy foods and food choices are invited to apply for funding.